MontgomeryLab/tinyRNA/doc/Parameters.md

                         your Samples Sheet.
   -a, --all-features    Represent all features in output counts table, even if
                         they did not match a Select for / with value.
-  -p, --is-pipeline     Indicates that counter was invoked as part of a
+  -p, --is-pipeline     Indicates that tiny-count was invoked as part of a
                         pipeline run and that input files should be sourced as such.
   -d, --report-diags    Produce diagnostic information about
                         uncounted/eliminated selection elements.
 ```
-## DESeq2 Wrapper
+## tiny-deseq.r

 ### PCA Plot
 | Run Config Key | Commandline Argument |